Goaty-yagi/holbertonschool-monty/README.md

 | nop            | Does nothing.|

 ## Compile

-Install gcc: install gcc with `apt-get install gcc` (if necessary) Install make: install make with `apt-get install make` (if necessary)

-Our repository contains a makefile, and with makefile it allows you to compile all of the our code to your own main.c with simple command `make`.
+This repository contains a makefile, and with makefile it allows you to compile all of the our code to your own main.c with simple command `make`.

+- Install gcc: install gcc with `apt-get install gcc` (if necessary)
+- Install make: install make with `apt-get install make` (if necessary)

 ## Usage